ai-mindset/ai-mindset.github.io/aihub.md

 - [Michael A. Osborne](https://bsky.app/profile/maosbot.bsky.social/post/3laix6hz42n2m) is a professor of machine learning who focuses on Bayesian optimisation and its applications within battery modelling and tuning quantum devices.
 He has created Bluesky starter packs distilling prominent figures in relevant fields that are worth following.

 - [Christoph Molnar](https://bsky.app/profile/christophmolnar.bsky.social) is a statistician, machine learning expert, and author specializing in ML interpretability and uncertainty quantification.
 He wrote the influential books Interpretable Machine Learning and Modeling Mindsets, focusing on translating academic research into practical data science insights.
 He publishes the Mindful Modeler newsletter and is known for making complex ML concepts accessible to practitioners.

+## Talks
+- [The .CLUB Club](https://dotclub.club/), a list of links containing informative presentations sprinkled with golden nuggets on egoless engineering (excellent read!), simple and effective technology, politics at work from the lens of an engineering lead.